 It may come as a bit of a surprise that the domain of Zdeněk Pytlíček, who has worked his way up from buyer to strategist, is all procurement activities that do not involve "buying".
 At GasNet, he is currently focusing on digitization, automation and robotization of procurement processes, implementation, and development of procurement systems, reporting and analysis, and procurement legislation.
 Example?
 In 2017, the first robotic procurement process was launched and now more than 92% of procurement transactions are carried out by machines, without the intervention of buyers.

-Leona has long been involved in responsible public procurement.
-She was formerly director of the non-profit organization Nová ekonomika (New Economics) and since 2014 she has been head of the Public Procurement Department at the Ministry of Labour and Social Affairs, where she also leads the project “Socially Responsible Public Procurement”.
-She sees the potential of strategic procurement in public procurement.
-Previously she has also been Chair of the Education Committee of the Council of the European Union.
+Leona’s involvement in responsible public procurement has a long-term character.
+She was the director of the non-profit organization Nová ekonomika (New Economy), and since 2014 has been the Head of the Public Procurement Department at the Ministry of Labour and Social Affairs, where she also led the project "Socially Responsible Public Procurement."
+She sees the potential of public procurement in strategic procurement.
+Previously, she experienced, among other things, the Presidency of the Education Committee of the Council of the European Union.
+In addition, she works at the Ministry of Regional Development as a Director General of the Public Investments, Construction, and Social Inclusion Section.

 He started in public procurement as part of his internship while studying law and this field immediately appealed to him, largely thanks to his great colleagues at the South Moravian Regional Authority, who taught him a great deal and who he is currently honoured to lead.
 He sees public procurement as an opportunity to contribute to the development of the environment which we inhabit from day to day, so he tries to approach it responsibly and with common sense, but at the same time so that the award process is not only the same merry-go-round of formalities, but it is able to satisfy our goals and priorities.